Globalization for Perturbative Quantization of Nonlinear Split AKSZ Sigma Models on Manifolds with Boundary: The modified differential Quantum Master Equation (mdQME)

-\begin{rem}[Tadpoles] In the quantization of general AKSZ theories one can have tadpoles, also called short loops, i.e. arrows starting and ending at the same vertex.
+In the quantization of general AKSZ theories one can have tadpoles, also called short loops, i.e. arrows starting and ending at the same vertex.
 They need to be treated seperately and can in principle spoil the mdQME.
-The best way to get around them is to assume that the theory satisfies a ``unimodularity'' condition, i.e. that each contraction of any vertex tensor with itself is zero.
-We will assume unimodularity from now on. \end{rem}
+The best way to get around them is to assume that the theory satisfies a ``unimodularity'' condition.

-Let us denote the quantization of a given boundary action $\calS_\Sigma^\de$ of an AKSZ theory $\calS_\Sigma$ by $\Omega=\Omega_0+\Omega_{\text{pert}}$, where $\Omega_0$ denotes the de Rham differential acting on the boundary fields, which is the standard quantization of the unperturbed boundary action (see Section \ref{BFVcomplex}), and $\Omega_\text{pert}$ is determined by the boundary configuration space integrals.
-Now we are able to state the following proposition.
+\begin{defn}[Unimodularity] We say that a given theory is \textsf{unimodular} if any contraction of the vertex tensor $\Theta$ with itself is zero. \end{defn}